 StarTech Alliance A Launches EaseeControl Edition for Small and Mid-Size Business PCs

-New York, NY, 2021-Mar-25 — /EPR Network/ — StarTech Alliance, a global provider of PC Customer Supprt and PC optimization software and developer of EaseeControl, today announced the launch of EaseeControl App.
+New York, NY, 2021-Mar-30 — /EPR Network/ — StarTech Alliance, a global provider of PC Customer Support and PC optimization software and developer of EaseeControl, today announced the launch of EaseeControl App.
 Version 1.0.1.34.

 EaseeControl secure, repair, optimize and removes unused files from users PCs, allowing Windows applications to run faster while also freeing up hard disk space.
 EaseeControl App.
 Version 1.0.1.34 ensure a higher user Privacy online and also cleans traces of user’s online activities such as internet history, cookies and confidential user information.
 EaseeControl users also claim the system is the safest, private, fastest and easiest to use.